coreydd2002/startup/README.md

 displayed ins tead of who you are actually chatting with to keep the connection ananymous.
 This all has worked so far, but I am still encountering erros with the actual sending messages part.

+### step 7: Websocket and debugging
+After many painful hours, i was able to get the chat feature in the database to work. now, when a message is sent, the message is into the database at a chat endpoint. after learning about websocket, I was able to incorporate it to update all users immediately when a new message is sent. this allows for instantanious messaging between users.
+After going through and fixing these issues, i then cleaned up the css of my site to make it more appealing to look at. the site is still not perfect, but I have been able to demonstrate all the required technologies in the class up to this point!